mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

 `string HandlerSystem.AppendTo(string original, string addOn, bool performReplacement = true)`**
 `string[] HandlerSystem.DecodeMessage(string message)`

 `ConcatMessage` and `AppendTo` work by adding a delimiter to separate different strings (as of writing, it uses "! ").
 If you are sending user-data, a user may break the system by putting that delimiter.
-As a coutermeasure, if `performReplacement` is set to true, then it will perform a pre-emptive replacement to avoid that disaster (as of writing, it is "!" to "!:". `DecodeMessage` undoes this automatically.
+As a countermeasure, if `performReplacement` is set to true, then it will perform a pre-emptive replacement to avoid that disaster (as of writing, it is "!" to "!:". `DecodeMessage` undoes this automatically.

 ```C#
 //Example of concatenating messages